redjigame/redjigame/README.md

 Hi there!
-I am Renaud, a french developer living in the south of brazil since 6 years.
+I am Renaud, a French developer living in the south of Brazil since 6 years.
+I am actually developer C# using Unity and .Net.

 <div align="center">
   <a href="https://github.com/redjigame">

 </div>

 - 👋 Hi, I’m Renaud Regeard